top of page

 SUPPORTING WILDLIFE RESCUES

 At UKWT, we know from previous experience that up to 30% of wildlife casualties/orphans get found by members of the public with no vehicle or transport support.
-By setting ourselves up with 1000s of UKWT Volunteer Wildlife Drivers across the UK, we are setting ourselves up to support every Wildlife Rescue (on our map) with a list of Volunteer Drivers (fully equipped with carriers & disinfectant and that we fully fund expenses for).
+By setting ourselves up with 1000s of UKWT Volunteer Wildlife Drivers across the UK, we are setting ourselves up to support every Wildlife Rescue (on our map) with their own UKWT Drivers Team (local Drivers, fully equipped with carriers & disinfectant and that we fully fund expenses for).

-We are working very hard to make sure that Wildlife Rescues have enough UKWT Volunteer Drivers available to them call up and send out to pick up wildlife casualties.
+We are working very hard to make sure that Wildlife Rescues have enough UKWT Volunteer Drivers available to them to access and send out to, to pick up wildlife casualties.
 (No wildlife casualty/orphan left without help and without medical care).

 HELPING VETS TO HELP VETS

 IMPORTANT NOTE...
 Ideally, whilst we ONLY want to grow to ensure that no struggling animal is left without help, when they need it, it is also very important to me that we remember that most of these wildlife casualties and orphans are suffering from avoidable incidents.
 The undermined health & well being of these animals could be from habitat loss and lack of food & water in their local areas, or these animals could have been hurt or orphaned because of traffic or litter or poisons within their local environments.
 All of these are avoidable, if we humans start living in far greater harmony with our planet.
-That is why I am endeavouring to FUND our UKWT efforts by helping us all to live wildly: inviting us all to act as a means of preventing the suffering of our UK wildlife, as well as stepping in to help if they need it.
+That is why I also have a complementary organisation: Wildscaping Worldwide.

 bottom of page